Ceasar/Encyclopedia/src/adler_1966.rst

 Rule 2.1: |rule 2.1|
 ====================

+    One of the primary rules for reading anything is to spot the most important words the author uses.
+Spotting them is not enough, however.
+You have to know how they are being used.
+Find an important word merely begins the more difficult research for the meanings, one or more, common or special, which the word is used to convey as it appears here and there in the text.

+..

+    When you start out to investigate the various senses of a word, it is usually wise to begin with a dictionary and you known own knowledge of common knowledge.

 Find the most important words and through them `come to terms`_ with the author.
 (187)